Abhidhammattha-sangaha: Translations

 The Abhidhammatthasangaha was first translated into English by Shwe Zan Aung (between 1895 and 1905), and this was revised and edited by Mrs. C.A.F Rhys Davids and first printed in 1910.

 The Sangaha was also translated into English by Narada Maha Thera, with explanatory notes.

-The American monk Bhikkhu Bodhi released an updated version with the title "A comprehensive manual of Abhidhamma", with explanations of each section by Ven.
+In 1993, the American monk Bhikkhu Bodhi released an updated version with the title "A comprehensive manual of Abhidhamma", with explanations of each section by Ven.
 U Rewata Dhamma and numerous charts and tables provided by Ven.
 U Silananada.
 A supplement to this text is 'Process of Consciousness and Matter by Ven.
 Dr. Rewata Dhamma'.

-Another translation of the Sangaha by Rupert Gethin and RP Wijeratne includes the Abhidhammattha-vibhavini commentary by Sumangala and was published in 2002 by the Pali Text Society.
+Another translation of the Sangaha by Rupert Gethin and Dr. RP Wijeratne includes the Abhidhammattha-vibhavini commentary by Sumangala and was published in 2002 by the Pali Text Society.